RameezI/TUeLaneTracker/README.md

 Build and Install the executeable
 ```
-make istall
+make install
 ```
 Run the executeable <sup>2</sup>.
 ```
 cd ../install/bin
 ./TUeLaneTracker
 ```
-<sup>1</sup>.
-The DataSet must have PNG images of resolution 640x480.
+<sup>1</sup>The DataSet must have PNG images of resolution 640x480.

-<sup>2</sup>.
-Executeable must be invoked from within the bin directory.
+<sup>2</sup>Executeable must be invoked from within the bin directory.